 The vectorization process takes a minute or two, depending on how fast your processor is.
 Once it is done, you will find yourself on the "Review result" page.
 On this page, you can quickly reprocess the image with slightly changed settings, or you can edit it manually.
 Though the result looks good when viewed zoomed out (see below), there are a couple minor defects.
 I will explain how to fix those defects in the coming few screen shots.

-The following two images show a detail on the soldier's helmut that is badly reconstructed.
-Though slightly ambiguous, it does appear as though the yellow--not the black--should have been connected at this narrow point.
-In the second screen show below, the outlines of the vectorized result are shown over the bitmap original.
-In order to fix this problem, we click the "Edit Result" button at the bottom of the troubleshooting optinos.
+The following two images show a detail on the soldier's helmet that is badly reconstructed.
+Though slightly ambiguous, it does appear as though the yellow—not the black—should have been connected at this narrow point.
+In the second screenshot below, the outlines of the vectorized result are shown over the bitmap original.
+In order to fix this problem, we click the "Edit Result" button at the bottom of the troubleshooting options.

 The segmentation editor works much like Microsoft paint, or any other simple bitmap editor.
 It allows the user to make manual edits to a coarse, pixel-aligned version of the vector image.
 This is particularly useful for correcting mistakes like this one, where the wrong shapes are connected.
 In this case, the top black shape and the bottom black should should not be connected but are connected.
 The first screen shot below shows the segmentation as it originally was computed by the program.

 In order to fix that, we select the eye dropper tool and click on the yellow color somewhere in the image.
 Then we change the top-left-most two black pixels of the bottom shape to yellow using the pencil tool.
 This connects the two yellow shapes and separates the two black shapes, as shown in the screen show below.
 After making this change, we click the "Update" button to apply the changes.

 Finally, after the re-processing is complete, the resulting vector image looks much better (see screen shot below).
 The two yellow shapes are connected and the two black shapes are not.